 Once you live in an area for a while you’ll even find that your specific yard may have its own microclimate based on the amount of sunlight and wind it receives.

-Have you ever bet on the weather, planted your garden – and lost?
+Have you ever bet on the weather, planted seedlings in your garden – and lost them all?
 If you are growing crops for food there is serious concern about whether or not there will be an early frost.
 Taking the bet means that all your hard work can be foiled when immature crops freeze.

 Fortunately, there is also an absolute last frost date – which is the date after which it has NEVER frozen in your part of the world.

 Typically, frost can occur when the temperature falls below 36°F, especially in rural areas.
 It is a localized phenomenon and can be quite variable across a small area.
 The National Weather Service does not keep track of “frost” exactly, but they do keep track of when temperatures hit the freezing mark or fall below.

 Some adventurous gardeners push the limits on their frost dates and plant their gardens as early as possible.
 USDA hardiness zones classify freeze temperatures based on their effect on plants:

 - Light freeze: 29° to 32°F—tender plants are killed.

 - Moderate freeze: 25° to 28°F—widely destructive to most vegetation.

 - Severe freeze: 24°F and colder—heavy damage to most plants.

 Would you plant your garden (or cold weather crops) if there was only a 50% chance of a moderate freeze in your area?
 I’ve done that in the past and I can say that it does depend on the year and how the winter has gone.